-- 1. Conduct some research, investigate some books, search on the Internet, ask your teacher or parent.
-Write down any comments, or questions. - procedure you intend to follow.
+- 1. Conduct some research, investigate various books, search the Internet, consult your teacher or parent.
+Write down any comments, or questions. - 2.
+Prepare your proposal, outlining the materials you will need and the procedure you intend to follow.
 Use as many pictures as possible. - 3.
 Consider how you can test the results. - 4.
 Record, analyze and test your product. - 5.
 Reflect on potential improvements for your product.
 If possible, implement any necessary changes.